MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-install-windows.md

 **Location of R binaries**

 The Windows installer and SQL Server installer create different library folder paths for the R packages.
-This is something to be aware of when using tools like R Tools for Visual Studio (RTVS) or RStudio, both of which retain library folder location references.
+This is something to be aware of when using tools like RStudio, both of which retain library folder location references.

 | File location | Installer |
 |---------------|-----------|